 after meals, and at celebratory

-Enjoy the transition from the work week to the beauty of Shabbat during Minhah and Kabbalat
+Enjoy the transition from the work week to the beauty of Shabbat by attending Minhah and Kabbalat

-Shabbat/Ma'ariv services.
-The services can be truly transformative - but only
+Shabbat services.
+The experience can be truly transformative - but only

 Make the commitment to attend by signing up, even